What does fact checked mean?

 Carbohydrates provide glucose -- the primary fuel for your body and muscles.
-For intense, heavy training, the Academy of Nutrition and Dietetics recommends aiming for 3.2 to 4.5 grams of carbohydrates per pound of body weight.
+For intense, heavy training, the Academy of Nutrition and Dietetics recommends aiming for 3.2 to 4.5 grams of carbohydrates per pound of body weight 2.
 For two to three days before intense events that last longer than 90 minutes, Colorado State University Extension recommends eating a high-carbohydrate diet because your body relies on stored carbs for fuel during exercise.
 Endurance cyclists, runners and swimmers benefit from a precompetition diet consisting of 70 percent carbohydrates.
-Choose primarily whole food sources of carbohydrates, such as whole grains, fruits and vegetables, which provide nutrients essential for proper function, including vitamins, minerals and fiber, and promote stable blood sugar and energy levels.
 Have oatmeal made with low-fat milk, a slice of whole-grain toast and fruit for breakfast, for example, on days leading up to your triathlon.

 While it's only minor fuel for exercise, athletes' protein needs are slightly higher than nonathletes'.
 If your diet consists of 70 percent carbohydrates and 15 to 20 percent fat leading up to your race, that leaves about 10 to 15 percent of your total calories for protein.
-You can also rely on the Academy of Nutrition and Dietetics' guideline of 0.7 to 0.9 gram of protein per pound of body weight while engaging in heavy training.
+You can also rely on the Academy of Nutrition and Dietetics' guideline of 0.7 to 0.9 gram of protein per pound of body weight while engaging in heavy training 2.
 Don't eat too much protein just before your triathlon because it can deprive you of more efficient fuel and increase your fluid and oxygen needs.
-Instead, incorporate modest amounts of protein from nutritious sources, such as beans, legumes, fish and quinoa, a high-protein seed, into your meals and snacks.

 Your Pre-Event Meal